CayJoBla/ReducedEncoders/denstream.md

 - What limitations does DenStream have with respect to our research context (i.e. spatial complexity, difficulty in high-dimensional data, etc.)?
 - How does DenStream compare to other clustering algorithms?

-## Overview
+## TLDR
 DenStream is a clustering algorithm that is designed to work with data streams.
 It is able to discover clusters with arbitrary shapes and sizes, and is able to handle noise points.
-The algorithm is based on the idea of microclusters, which are small clusters that are created from the data stream.
-These microclusters are then used to create larger clusters, which are the final clusters that are output by the algorithm.

-The DenStream algorithm makes use of multiple parameters, including:
+The algorithm is divided into online and offline parts.
+For the online part, the algorithm uses an idea of micro-clusters which can be updated as new points arrive from the data stream.
+For the offline part of the algorithm, a variant of DBSCAN is used to extract final clusters, which are formed by grouping together density-connected micro-clusters.
+The algorithm also has a built in mechanism for phasing out old micro-clusters or data points as time goes on and accounting for drift in micro-clusters.
+Though there are some limitations to the algorithm for our use case, it seems like it could be a good fit.

+## The Algorithm
+The DenStream algorithm is divided into two main parts: online and offline.
+The online part is responsible for maintaining the micro-clusters as new data points arrive, while the offline part is responsible for extracting the final clusters from the micro-clusters when the user requests them.

+### Parameters
 - `lambda`: The decaying factor.
 Determines the importance of historical data to current cluster.
 The higher the value of $\lambda$, the lower importance of the historical data compared to more recent data.
 - `mu`: Parameter to determine the minimum weight of a micro-cluster to be considered a core micro-cluster.
 Since $\beta \mu > 1$, $\mu \in (\frac{1}{\beta}, \infty)$.
 - `beta`: Parameter to determine the fraction of the weight limit, $\mu$, that a micro-cluster must have to be considered a potential core micro-cluster. $\beta \in (0,1)$.
 - `epsilon`: Defines the neighborhood around a micro-cluster.
 The radius of any micro-cluster must be less than or equal to $\epsilon$.
 - `n_samples_init`: The number of samples to use for initializing the algorithm and the micro-clusters.
 - `v`: The rate of the data stream, or the number of data points per time unit.

-## The Algorithm
-The DenStream algorithm is divided into two main parts: online and offline.
-The online part is responsible for maintaining the micro-clusters as new data points arrive, while the offline part is responsible for extracting the final clusters from the micro-clusters when the user requests them.

 ### Definitions
 Core-Micro-Cluster (`c-micro-cluster`)